Reggaeton: Rhythm

 The dembow riddim was created by Jamaican dancehall producers during the late 1980s and early 1990s.
 Dembow consists of a kick drum, kickdown drum, palito, snare drum, timbal, timballroll and (sometimes) a high-hat cymbal.
-Dembow's percussion pattern was influenced by dancehall and other West Indian music (soca, calypso and cadence); this gives dembow a pan-Caribbean flavor.
-Steely & Clevie, creators of the Poco Man Jam riddim, are usually credited with the creation of dembow.
+Dembow's percussion pattern was influenced by dancehall and other Caribbean music (soca, calypso and cadence); this gives dembow a pan-Caribbean flavor.
+Steely & Clevie, creators of the "Poco Man Jam" ("Fish Market") riddim, are usually credited with the creation of dembow.
 At its heart is the 3+3+2 (tresillo) rhythm, complemented by a bass drum in 4/4 time.

 The riddim was first highlighted by Shabba Ranks in "Dem Bow", from his 1991 album Just Reality.
-To this day, elements of the song's accompaniment track are found in over 80% of all reggaeton productions.
+To this day, elements of the song's accompaniment track, as well as the use of "Pounder (Dub Mix II)" by producer Dennis the Menace are found in over 80% of all reggaeton productions.
 During the mid-1980s, dancehall music was revolutionized by the electronic keyboard and drum machine; subsequently, many dancehall producers used them to create different dancehall riddims.
 Dembow's role in reggaeton is a basic building block, a skeletal sketch in percussion.

-In Reggaeton 'dembow' also incorporates identical Jamaican riddims such as Bam Bam, Hot This Year, Poco Man Jam, Fever Pitch, Red Alert, Trailer Reloaded and Big Up riddims, and several samples are often used.
+In reggaeton, "dembow" also incorporates identical Jamaican riddims such as "Bam Bam", "Hot This Year", "Poco Man Jam", "Fever Pitch", "Red Alert", "Trailer Reloaded" and "Big Up", and several samples are often used.
 Some reggaeton hits incorporate a lighter, electrified version of the riddim.
-Examples are "Pa' Que la Pases Bien" and "Quiero Bailar", which uses the Liquid riddim.
+Examples are "Pa' Que la Pases Bien" and "Quiero Bailar", which use the "Liquid" riddim.

-Since 2018 a new variation of the Dembow rhythm has emerged; Starting with Te Bote, a sharper minimalist Dembow has become a stable of Reggaeton production which has allowed for more syncopated rhythmic experiments.
+Since 2018, a new variation of the dembow rhythm emerged; starting with "Te Boté", a sharper minimalist dembow has become a stable of reggaeton production which has allowed for more syncopated rhythmic experiments.